KMS1260/Digital-Forensics-Data-Protection-Lifecycle/03-using-Storage-encryption/README.md

 ![](./images/27.png)

 Stand-alone Non-Domain joined Windows systems do not have a pre-defined Data Recovery Agent (DRA).
 A domain-member Windows system may or may not have a DRA defined.
-The DRA can recover EFS encrypted files in the event the original owner and encryptor of the files loses access or is removed from the computer or organization.
+The DRA can recover EFS encrypted files in the event the original owner and encryptor of the files loses access or is removed from the computer or organisation.
 In order for this recovery process to function, a DRA must be defined prior to the encryption of files.

 Create a new local user account named Pat with password of Password1.
 Return to the Administrator: Command Prompt.